fwup-home/fwup/README.md

 * `img2fwup` - convert a raw image file to a `.fw` file

-A use case for the `img2fwup` script is to convert a large SDCard image file to one that is compressed and checksumed by `fwup` for distribution.
+A use case for the `img2fwup` script is to convert a large SDCard image file to one that is compressed and checksummed by `fwup` for distribution.

 # Versioning